 Once associates and partners take pride in themselves, their sense of business development comes somewhat naturally.
 Our attorneys understand that their behavior reflects on our firm – whether in a pre-trial or shopping at their local grocery store.
 Our firm conducts quarterly “lunch and learns” that involve questionnaires and check-ins to promote business development among our associates.
 Encouraging business development among younger attorneys creates an invaluable sense of empowerment that is of little cost to a firm but pays big dividends – both immediately and into the future.

 There is nothing more rewarding than asking a senior lawyer for help.
 Similarly, there is nothing more rewarding than seeing how their help has impacted another attorney.
+We value mentoring each associate and partner so that they grow as individuals, as members of our firm, and as respected family law practitioners globally.

 Mentorship is a win-win for everyone – including our family law clients! – and a true learning experience for all involved.
 We have so many talented colleagues.
 It is important that we all learn from one another’s diverse backgrounds and continue to teach and support one another.